 There is a growing appreciation and emerging evidence that shows the importance of multi-sector collaboration and community partnerships.
-Strengthening DC's primary care system will require the thoughtful coordination and integration of services.
-Evidence from the key informant interviews conducted for this assessment points to a need for collaboration within and across sectors.
+Strengthening DC's primary care system will rely on multi-sector collaboration and thoughtful coordination or integration of services.
+Evidence from the key informant interviews from this assessment pointed to the need for collaboration within and across sectors.
 The high levels of competition among organizations must be addressed so that services can be properly planned and coordinated.
 It is essential that multi-sector coalitions be developed and sustained to provide a forum to explore and implement evidence-informed strategies that improve care coordination, reduce fragmentation of services, support patient/provider communication, enhance primary care medical and specialty care follow-up, and promote smoother care transitions.
-These forums already exist to some extent, but they are often isolated by sector or service provider type.
+These forums already exist to some extent in DC but they are often isolated by sector or service provider type.
 These coalitions and professional organizations need to be formally united and encouraged to work more collaboratively.
-For example, the DC Healthy Communities Collaborative should be encouraged to expand its membership to include all of DC's hospitals and the leading community based community health and social service agencies.
-Another possibility is that efforts could be made to form health improvement zones in targeted communities and facilitate collaboration and coordination of activities geared to promoting engagement and addressing disparities in these communities.